Houston weather: Here's how to track which areas are experiencing power outages

 This comes after a low-pressure system and cold front continue to move through the area with storms going from strong to severe and the intensity moving closer to the coast.

-In fact, the majority of outages initially appeared to be reported in the west Houston area heading towards Fort Bend County.
+In fact, the majority of outages initially appeared to be reported in the south of Houston in Pasadena and parts of Fort Bend County.

 CLICK HERE FOR ADDITIONAL WEATHER COVERAGE